anshultaak/Diagram/tst/README.md

 * First, the AWS CodeBuild credential is created for GitHub access.
 Then, a webhook is created and attached to CodeBuild so that if someone creates a new release under GitHub repo, it will automatically trigger the CodePipeline to build the application.
 * It created the AWS CodeBuild project under which we defined build timeout and queued timeout and some environment variables like application name, project name.
 It also created an IAM role under which we need to define S3 policy, CodeDeploy policy, ECS policy, and load balancer policy for communication between these services and Code Pipeline without any authentication errors.
 * It also created an S3 bucket for storing GitHub code and it attached a pipeline every time it runs.
 The pipeline updates the code in the S3 bucket and versioning is also enabled.
+* It created SNS topics which are attached to a chatbox.
+When anyone runs the pipeline, it automatically sends a notification to the Slack channel.
+The pipeline is triggered, and if there is any error, it is also notified in the Slack channel.

 ### Pulse-rds:
 Under the pulse-rds repo, we create the db.tf files.
 Under those db.tf files, we create the db subnet group, identifier and the  mysql engine, username, and password.